irmen/Pyro4/examples/autoreconnect/Readme.txt

    if your system needs this feature, and if it can support it (see points above).
 7- Read the source files for info on what is going on.
+8- Also see the 'disconnects' example for another swing at dealing with client timeouts/disconnects, and how a special proxy class can make it easier to deal with for the clients.